 What can a pre-approval do for you?

-“If you can get an offer to the homeowner, it says ‘here is my bank statement and I have enough to cash and good enough credit to buy your house,’ ” he says.
+“If you can get an offer to the homeowner, it says ‘here is my bank statement and I have enough cash and good enough credit to buy your house,’” says Steven Bogan, regional managing director of Glendenning Mortgage Corporation in Toms River, New Jersey.
 “A pre-approval just helps with less aggravation and less work for everyone in the transaction.”

 A pre-approval also tells your real estate agent and yourself what your home shopping price range is.
 Knowing how much house you can afford means you can be more targeted in your house hunting.

-Remember not to actually buy a house for the top level of your affordability.
+Again, you may not want to buy a house at the top level of your affordability.
 You need cash reserves for many things once you buy a house including an emergency fund for when things go awry or for new furniture or a lawnmower.

 What is the difference between pre-qualified and pre-approved?